All Episodes

 But if there's no meaning, then there's nothing solid.

-If you don't have a religious belief, if you don't have a faith in something larger than yourself, if you haven't learned that life is about much more than just you, you're going to be miserable.
+If you don't have a religious belief, if you don't have a faith in something larger than yourself, if you haven't learned that life is about much more than just you, you're going to be miserable because you're going to be constantly searching for something that's solid.

-A lot of people then glom on to Gaia global warming religion, a tree or a bush or some such thing.
+A lot of people then glom on to gaia, global warming religion, a tree or a bush or some such thing, Mother Earth in total.

-The greatest excitement today, back to Mara Pennington here, with the when the greatest excitement today for 20 somethings are hybrid baked goods, a list of 37 random tokens of nostalgia going on an endless string of meaningless internet facilitated dates.
+The greatest excitement today, back to Mara Pennington here, when the greatest excitement today for 20-somethings are hybrid baked goods, a list of 37 random tokens of nostalgia going on an endless string of meaningless internet-facilitated dates, I found myself surrounded by nihilists.

 Those who are married or finished medical school already may exempt themselves.